mkgada/TellingStoriesWithData/Project.md

 # Project Part I
-This page is representative of a high-level workflow used to develop my project
+This page is representative of a workflow used to develop my project

 # Outline
-<h2> Summary </h2>
+<h3> Summary </h3>

 # Sketches